-This course is aimed at students who have attended Polish for Beginners, or have some knowledge of Polish.
+This course is aimed at you if you have attended Polish for Beginners, or have some knowledge of Polish.

 Learning and teaching

-The emphasis of the course is on participation and students are encouraged to actively participate in class through various non-threatening forms of activities designed to stimulate communication.
+The emphasis of the course is on participation and you are encouraged to actively participate in class through various non-threatening forms of activities designed to stimulate communication.

 The course covers:

 - most frequently used Polish cases (nominative, genitive, accusative, locative and instrumental)

 - three tenses (present, past and future tenses of imperfective verbs)

 - one mood (the indicative)